 Ja Rule: Living Off Experience, nigga, that’s hard

-The Warlocks?
-That would have killed with the Warcraft community but for the rap community the Warlocks is a terrible name.
+While that name would have killed with the Warcraft community, for the rap community, The Warlocks is a terrible name.
 Bad Boy's street team still couldn't work The Lox, but they would have been in serious trouble trying to work the Warlocks.
 Great call, Puff.

 Mac Miller was first known as Easy Mac, and the cover for his Mackin Ain’t Easy tape is exactly as you'd imagine from a rapper named after a cheesy children's meal.
-Dr. Dre was originally “Dr. J” after the Hall-of-Fame basketball player, which makes absolutely zero sense in any way shape or form.
+Originally, Dr. Dre was "Dr. J," named after the Hall-of-Fame basketball player—which, to keep it a buck, makes zero sense in any way shape or form.

-Sometimes it’s hard to take a step back and picture the artists we know and love with a different name because it’s all we’ve ever known, but it's comforting to know that not everyone gets it right straight out of the gate.
-Hey, not every rapper can be smart enough to name themselves after a delicious candy when they're just starting out.
+Sometimes it’s hard to take a step back and picture the artists we know and love with a different name because it’s all we’ve ever known, but it's comforting knowing that not everyone gets it right straight out of the gate.